Generation of homogeneous granular packings: Contact dynamics method with coupling to an external pressure bath: Numerical results

 Here, we report only simulations of two-dimensional systems of disks, where the behavior is very similar to that we found for spherical particles in three-dimensional systems.
 Length parameters, the time and the two-dimensional mass density of the particles are measured in arbitrary units of $l_0$, $t_0$ and $\rho_0$, respectively.
 The samples are polydisperse and the disk radii are distributed uniformly between 0.8 and 1.2, thus the average grain radius is 1.
 The material of the grains has unit density and the masses of the disks are proportional to their areas.
 In this section we have one reference system that contains $100$ disks.
 The interparticle friction coefficient is set to $0.5$.
 The value of other parameters are: $N_I=100$, $\Delta t=0.01$, $\Pext=1$ (this latter is expressed in units of $\rho_0 {l_0}\!^2 / {t_0}\!^2$) and the inertia $\Ml=100$ (in units of $\rho_0 {l_0}\!^2$).
 Throughout this section, we either use these reference parameters or the modified values will be given explicitly.
 Usually, we will vary only one parameter to check its effect while other parameters are kept fixed at their reference values.

-In each simulation, we start with a dilute sample of nonoverlapping rigid disks randomly distributed in a two dimensional square-shaped cell.
+In each simulation, we start with a dilute sample of nonoverlapping rigid disks randomly distributed in a two dimensional square-shaped cell [Fig.~\ref{Fig-Schematic}(a)].
 No confining walls are used according to the boundary conditions specified in Sec.~\ref{CD+Andersen}.
 Gravity and the initial dilation rate are set to zero.
-Due to coupling to the external pressure bath the dilute system starts shrinking.
+Due to imposing a constant external pressure the dilute system starts shrinking.
 As the size of the cell decreases, particles collide, dissipate energy and after a while a contact force network is formed between touching particles in order to avoid interpenetrations.
 The contact forces build up the inner pressure $P_\text{in}$ which inhibits further contraction of the system.
-Finally, a static configuration is reached in which $P_\text{in}$ equals $\Pext$ and mechanical equilibrium is provided for each particle.
+Finally, a static configuration is reached in which $P_\text{in}$ equals $\Pext$ and mechanical equilibrium is provided for each particle [Fig.~\ref{Fig-Schematic}(b)].
 Technically, we finish the simulation when the system is close enough to the equilibrium state: We apply a convergence threshold for the mean velocity $v_\text{mean}$ and mean acceleration $a_\text{mean}$ of the particles (which are measured in units $l_0 / t_0$ and $l_0 / {t_0}\!^2$, respectively).
 Only if both $v_\text{mean}$ and $a_\text{mean}$ become smaller than the threshold $10^{-10}$ we regard the system as relaxed and stop the simulation.

 The typical time evolution can be seen in Fig.~\ref{Fig-TimeEvolutions} where we show the compaction process in the case of the reference system.
 Fig.~\ref{Fig-TimeEvolutions}(left) implies that the magnitude of $\lambda$ grows linearly in the beginning when the inner pressure is close to zero.
 The negative value of the dilation rate indicates contraction which becomes slower after the particles build up the inner pressure [Fig.~\ref{Fig-TimeEvolutions}(middle)].
 The fluctuations in $P_\text{in}$ are due to collisions of the particles.
 In the final stage of the compression $\lambda$ goes to zero, $P_\text{in}$ converges to the external pressure and the size of the system reaches its final value [Fig.~\ref{Fig-TimeEvolutions}(right)].